signalbash-audio/signalbash/README.md

 Signalbash consists of two components: The Signalbash Plugin & The Signalbash Web App.

-This repository hosts the source code free and open source Signalbash Plugin.
+This repository hosts the source code for the free and open source Signalbash Plugin.

 ## 🔗 Signalbash Links